 Pain and Suffering

-When pursuing a lawsuit after suffering a personal injury, you must be mindful of the personal injury statute of limitations for the state in which you were injured.
-In Alabama, accident victims generally have two years to file a lawsuit against the liable party.
-Missing the filing deadline will likely mean the loss of your right to claim compensation.
+When pursuing damages through a premises liability lawsuit, you must familiarize yourself with the filing deadline.
+The Alabama personal injury statute of limitations generally allows accident victims two years to file a lawsuit against the liable party.
+Missing the submission deadline could result in the loss of your right to pursue compensation.